abdelzaki/notes/linux/notes_linux.md

     - id username
         - would show the groups which this id belongs to

-    - useradd -m "username" -G sudo
+    - useradd -m "username" -G sudo -s /bin/bash
-        - would add the user and create home directory to it and add it to sudo group
+        - would add the user and create home directory to it and add it to sudo group and user bash as shell

     - userdel -r user
-        - would delete this user
+        - would delete this user and home directory

     - usermod user
         - would change the user